New Sunday Morning Plan Begins August 4

 All children are always invited to participate in the whole worship service.

-SHINE Children’s Ministry will be provided for Birth - Kindergarten aged children fro the whole worship hour.
+SHINE Children’s Ministry will host ‘Praise and Play’ for birth - four year old children for the entire worship hour.

 Children 2nd grade and under will be excused before the sermon time in worship, to children’s ministry.
 Children 3rd grade and up will stay in worship with their families.